jpverkamp/blog/content/programming/2013/2013-01-17-decoding-escaped-unicode-strings.md

 - Unicode
 slug: decoding-escaped-unicode-characters
 ---
 In one of my current research projects involving large amounts of <a href="https://twitter.com/" title="Twitter">Twitter</a> data from a variety of countries, I came across an interesting problem.
-The Twitter stream is encoded as a series of {{< wikipedia "JSON" >}} objects--each of which has been written out using {{< wikipedia "ASCII" >}} characters.
+The Twitter stream is encoded as a series of [[wiki:JSON]]() objects--each of which has been written out using [[wiki:ASCII]]() characters.
 But not all of the Tweets (or even a majority in this case) can be represented with only ASCII.
 So what happens?

-Well, it turns out that they encode the data as JSON strings with {{< wikipedia "Unicode" >}} {{< wikipedia "escape characters" >}}.
+Well, it turns out that they encode the data as JSON strings with [[wiki:Unicode]]() [[wiki:escape characters]]().
 So if we had the Russian hashtag #победазанами (victory is ours), that would be encoded as such:

 ```python
 "#\u043f\u043e\u0431\u0435\u0434\u0430\u0437\u0430\u043d\u0430\u043c\u0438"